 - Flower Gardens

 Each one of these garden areas has it’s own tasks that will set you up for a great growing year in the spring.
 Now let’s look at each category in detail.
-Scroll down for a detailed list of fall garden chores, as well as a printable checklist to take outside with you.
+Scroll down for a detailed description of fall garden chores!

 Fall Clean-Up Yark Work Chores for Trees & Shrubs